Welcome to today's edition of the Rush 24-7 podcast.

 I don't know.

-The NSA is doing a pretty good job of spying on us domestically, the Libs say.
+The NSA is doing a pretty good job of spying on us domestically, the libs say.

 Why not have the NSA spy on businesses?

-Anyway, uh, throwing all these things out for you to react to.
+Anyway, throwing all these things out for you to react to, did you hear what Dingy Harry said?

-Uh Dingy Harry said this is this is simply mindless.
+Dingy Harry said, this is simply mindless.

-Dingy Harry said it's not enough for President Bush to tell us he wants to increase security at the borders after all he's had five years to do it.
+Dingy Harry said it's not enough for President Bush to tell us he wants to increase security at the borders.

 If he wants to be credible on border security, he must acknowledge his mistakes and commit to fixing them.